stiatragul/blindsnakemorphoevo/README.md

   - 01_model_fitting.R - script used to address Q2 and plot visualisations.
   - 02_convergence.R - this script calculates Ct1-4 and C5 scores.
 Addresses Q3.
   - 02_convergence_model_fitting.R - this script evaluates fit of different evolutionary models to traits.
 Addresses Q3.
+  - 02_convergence_test_simulations.R - simulation studies to show that our phylogeny has sufficient power to detect convergence.
   - 03_niche_enmtools_bias_account.R - calculates ecological niche models (ENMs) for each species using MAXENT.
 Runs Age-Overlap Correlation tests for geography and ENMs.
 Partially addresses Q4.
   - 03_DREaD_Blindsnakes_AS.R - script to run DREaD analysis.
   - 03_morpho_niche_overlap_plots.R - Runs Age-Overlap Correlation tests for body shape and snout shape.
 Plots AOCs.
 Partially addresses Q4.